shadowmanos/shadowmanos.github.io/content/tutorials/processingFiles/fileOperations.md

 someFile.getTotalSpace()
 ```

-Expect usable space to be less than free space
+Expect usable space to be less than free space.

 ### Modify files